RuudWag/RuudWag.github.io/_posts/2020-11-15-welcome-to-jekyll.markdown

 </p>
 </details>

-Most of this code is still run on the CPU.
-This part is mainly responsible for reading the data files and assigning the memory to the GPU.
-The most interesting part is the cudaMemcpy.
-This function copies either data from the host(CPU) to the Device(GPU) when using cudaMemcpyHostToDevice or the other way around.
-Remember, all variables with h_ are living on the CPU and all variables with d_ are living on the GPU
+This code mainly responsible for reading the data files and copying the values to the GPU by using the cudaMemcpy.
+This function copies data from the host (CPU) to the Device (GPU) when using cudaMemcpyHostToDevice or vice versa by using cudaMemcpyDeviceToHost.

-In this part I also create the data structures which are used throughout the whole algorithm.
-The most important one is the d_Route[] array.
-This array holds all the routes.
-As you can see the size of d_Route is N*2.
-The start state of the algorithm used is that every customer has its own vehicle.
-We have N for the number of customers and N for the number of vehicles.
-So if we have 3 customers, 0, 1 and 2 are corresponding to the customers and 3, 4, 5 are the start and end of the vehicles.
-A route looks as follows, we start at vehicle, go to the customers and end at the vehicle.
-So for example we have a route which goes from vehicle 4 to 1 to 3 and then back to 4. d_Route[4] will mean to which customer you are going from vehicle 4, in this case 1, from customer 1 we go to customer 3, so d_Route[1] = 3, and finally we go back to vehicle 4, d_Route[3] = 4.
-We also have the this array the other way around d_PrevRoute.
-By checking d_Route[x] > N we know that we are at the end of the route.
-This trick is used many times in the code.
-Other arrays like h_CustDem, h_CustRed, h_CustDue and so on are for demand, ready time and due date.
-If you want to have the demand for customer 1 you can use h_CustDem[1] to get it.
-As you can see I use the structure of arrays (AoS).
+In the code above I create the data structures which are used throughout the whole algorithm.
+The easy ones are the arrays like CustDem, CustRed, CustDue and so on.
+CustDem[0] will give you the demand for customer 0.
+The most important data structure is the Route[] array.
+Route[0] has the value to which customer you are going from customer 0.
+At the start of the algorithm every customer has its own vehicle.
+To be able to model this I made the size of the Route array N*2.
+The first N entries are for the customers and the second N entries are for the vehicles.
+A route starts at a vehicle, goes to the customers and ends at the same vehicle.
+For example, assume that you have a problem with 3 customers.
+Then the indices 0, 1 and 2 are for the customers.
+The vehicles have indices 3, 4 and 5.
+An example route could be going from vehicle 3 to customer 0 to customer 2 back to vehicle 3.
+In that case the values for Route will be:  Route[3]=0,  Route[0]=2 and Route[2] = 3.
+To loop over a route I use the following code often:

+{% highlight cpp linenos%}
+int customer = Route [ 3 ];
+while ( customer < N )
+{
+	customer = Route [ customer ];
+}
+				} {% endhighlight %}
+I loop through the route until the customer has a value higher than N. I also have a data structure to loop in reverse thought the route, PrevRoute[].

 The advantage of this structure is that it is easy to insert and remove customers from a route.
-If we for example want to remove customer 1 from our previous route we can just set d_Route[4] to 3 and d_PrevRoute[3] to 1.
-In the algorithm we set d_Route[1] to -1, such that we know it is not in the current solution.
-Inserting is also easy, but I let that as an excercise for the readers.
+If I for example want to remove customer 0 from our previous route, I can set Route[3] to 2 and PrevRoute[2] to 3.
+I set d_Route[0] to -1, such that I know it is not in the current solution.
+Inserting is also easy, but I leave that as an exercise for the readers.

 Another important variable is the h_NCars.
-This number gives the number of currently active cars.
-In our small example this number will start with 3, so that means that vehicles 3, 4, 5 are active and h_Route[3], h_Route[4] and h_Route[5] should hold actual routes.
-In the algorithm we try to decrease the number of cars, so after some time NCars will hopefully be 2.
-This means that accessing h_Route[5] can hold any number and should not be used.
+This number gives the number of currently active vehicles.
+In our small example this number will start with 3, so that means that vehicles 3, 4 and 5 are active and  Route[3],  Route[4] and  Route[5] have actual routes.
+I try to decrease the number of vehicles in the algorithm, so after some time NCars will hopefully be 2.
+The algorithm will switch vehicles in such a way that that the vehicles up to NCars are valid vehicles.
+So, if I remove vehicle 3, I will switch the customers from vehicle 5 to vehicle 3 such that vehicle 3 and 4 are valid routes.
+I must make sure to not use Route[5], because it has an invalid route.

-Later on I will tell more about the Blocks variable.

 <details><summary><div style="width:200px;height:25px;border:1px solid #999;">Click to show code!</div></summary>
 <p>